acltabontabon/acltabontabon.github.io/_posts/2021-03-14-ka-globe-experience.markdown

 star: false
 category: blog
 author: actabontabon
-description: Developer life as Ka-Globe
+description: Developer life as Ka-Globe.
 ---

 I finally decided that it’s about time to look for a new venture to another place...